Eigenvalues of random matrices with generalised correlations: a path integral approach

 We test the prediction of Eq.~(\ref{outlierexpression}) in Fig.~\ref{fig:lambdaversusgamma} using computer-generated random matrices.
 The method used to produce random matrices with the correlations in Eqs.~(\ref{zcorr}) is described in Section IV of the SM.

-Fig.~\ref{fig:lambdaversusgamma} not only serves to verify the theoretical predictions in Eqs.~(\ref{outlierexpression}) and (\ref{bulkspectrum}) and their universality (see also Section II.C of the SM), but it also demonstrates the extent to which the type-2 correlations between $a_{ij}$ and $a_{ki}$ (quantified by $\gamma$) can affect the position of the outlier.
+Fig.~\ref{fig:lambdaversusgamma} not only serves to verify the theoretical predictions in Eqs.~(\ref{outlierexpression}) and (\ref{bulkspectrum}) and their universality, but it also demonstrates the extent to which the type-2 correlations between $a_{ij}$ and $a_{ki}$ (quantified by $\gamma$) can affect the position of the outlier.
 In particular, the presence of these correlations can give rise to an outlier eigenvalue when there would not ordinarily be one.
 As is shown in Fig.~\ref{fig:lambdaversusgamma}(b) in particular, this outlier eigenvalue can become positive, resulting in instability, purely as a result of varying $\gamma$ (see also Fig.~\ref{fig:examplespectrum}).